eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 Global installation
 -------------------

-To install |eddsrecord| system-wide instead of locally, remove all the flags that appear in the configuration steps of :code:`Fast-CDR`, :code:`Fast-DDS`, :code:`Dev-Utils`, :code:`DDS-Pipe`, and :code:`DDS-Recorder`, and change the first in the configuration step of :code:`foonathan_memory_vendor` to the following:
+To install |eddsrecord| system-wide instead of locally, remove all the flags that appear in the configuration steps of :code:`Fast-CDR`, :code:`Fast-DDS`, :code:`Dev-Utils`, :code:`DDS-Pipe`, and :code:`DDS-Record`, and change the first in the configuration step of :code:`foonathan_memory_vendor` to the following:

 .. code-block:: bash